Hurricane Helene Leaves Deadly Path of Destruction

 “This storm is huge,” Franklin Graham said on social media.
 “Pray for the safety of all of those in [its] path.”

-Crisis-trained Billy Graham Rapid Response Team (BG-RRT) chaplains are deploying to support devastated people in Perry, Florida; Valdosta, Georgia; and North Carolina’s High Country, including Boone.
+Crisis-trained Billy Graham Rapid Response Team (BG-RRT) chaplains are supporting devastated people in Tampa and Perry, Florida; Valdosta, Georgia; and North Carolina’s High Country, including Boone.

-The lethal force of the storm has killed more than 40 people and left more than 4.5 million without power.
-Tennessee, West Virginia, and multiple other states are still seeing the effects of Helene, which is now a tropical depression.
+The lethal force of the storm has killed more than 130 people and left millions without power.
 Emergency crews have been working to rescue people trapped in flooded homes and cars.

 Aside from the visible damage of uprooted trees, twisted power lines, and roads turned into rivers, countless people are dealing with grief, trauma, and loss—and will be for months to come.